Bannon or no Bannon, Trump will be Trump

 As a massive backlash grew against Trump, from business leaders, Republican senators and others, it became clear that his presidency itself was facing a huge crisis of moral legitimacy -- a reality that the firing of a mere operative like Bannon, who has been at the fringes of Trump's team during the President's politically disastrous two-week "working vacation," would do little to change.

+After his ousting Friday, Bannon spoke to The Weekly Standard, making a pointed case that the Trump presidency that his brand of populist, right-wing conservatives helped make possible is now "over."

+"We still have a huge movement, and we will make something of this Trump presidency," Bannon told The Weekly Standard.
+"But that presidency is over.
+It'll be something else.
+And there'll be all kinds of fights, and there'll be good days and bad days, but that presidency is over."

-Still, the departure of the rumpled chief strategist provokes questions that could shape the Trump presidency going forward.
+The departure of the rumpled chief strategist provokes questions that could shape the Trump presidency going forward.

 One effect could be to consolidate the White House's political message more fully under the control of Kelly and any future appointees.